Analysis of 10x genomics scATAC-seq data using sincei#

-The data used here is part of our 10x genomics multiome tutorial, described here
+The data used here is produced in our 10x genomics multiome tutorial.

-We will use the BAM file, barcodes and peaks.bed file obtained using the cellrange-arc workflow.
-Alternatively, the BAM file (tagged with cell barcode) and peaks.bed can be obtained from a custom mapping/peak calling workflow, and the list of filtered cell barcodes can be obtained using sincei (see the parent tutorial for explanation).
+We will use the BAM files, barcodes and peaks.bed file obtained from the cellranger-arc workflow.
+Alternatively, the BAM file (tagged with cell barcodes) and peaks.bed can be obtained from a custom mapping/peak calling workflow, and the list of filtered cell barcodes can be obtained using sincei (see the parent tutorial for explanation).

 Define common bash variables: